Representation-theoretic properties of balanced big Cohen-Macaulay modules: modules of large finite -length

-In the setting of artinian rings, the result below is \cite[Corollary 6]{mo}. \begin{prop} Let $R$ be a Gorenstein ring of finite $\CM$-type.
-Then any non-zero Gorenstein projective $R$-module has an indecomposable $\MCM$ direct summand. \end{prop} \begin{proof} Assume that $M$ is a non-zero Gorenstein projective $R$-module and $\xx$ is a faithful system of parameters for the class of $\MCM$ $R$-modules, which exists by Proposition \ref{cor1}.
-We prove the result in two steps.\\ Step 1: We show that if $M/{\xx^2M}\neq 0$, then $M$ admits an indecomposable $\MCM$ direct summand.
-According to \cite[Theorem B]{ho}, $M=\underrightarrow{\lim}M_i$, where each $M_i$ is a $\MCM$ $R$-module.
-Since $\underrightarrow{\lim}M_i/{\xx^2M_i}$ is non-zero, by following the argument given in the proof of Theorem \ref{prop8}, one may find an indecomposable finitely generated Gorenstein projective $R$-module $X$ such that $\bar{\varphi}:X/{\xx^2X}\lrt M/{\xx^2M}$ is a split monomorphism.
-Suppose that $\theta:M/{\xx^2M}\lrt X/{\xx^2X}$ is a morphism such that $\theta\bar{\varphi}=id_{X/{\xx^2X}}$.
-By applying Lemma \ref{lem12}, we get that $\xx\Ext_R^1(M, X)=0$.
-Now, by continuing the proof of Theorem \ref{prop8}, we deduce that $X$ is a direct summand of $M$.\\ Step 2: We prove that $M/{\xx^2M}\neq 0$.
+{Recall that a commutative noetherian local ring $R$ is said to be {\em Gorenstein}, if it has finite self-injective dimension.
+A (not necessarily finitely generated) module $M$ over a Gorenstein ring $R$ is called {\it Gorenstein projective}, whenever it admits a right resolution of projective modules, i.e. $M\in\X_R$.
+For the basic properties of these modules, we refer the reader to \cite{ej}.} In the setting of artinian rings, the result below is \cite[Corollary 6]{mo}. \begin{prop} Let $R$ be a Gorenstein ring of finite $\CM$-type.
+Then any non-zero Gorenstein projective $R$-module has an indecomposable $\MCM$ direct summand. \end{prop} \begin{proof} Assume that $M$ is a non-zero Gorenstein projective $R$-module and $\xx$ is a faithful system of parameters for the class of $\MCM$ $R$-modules, which exists by Proposition \ref{cor1}. {Moreover, Lemma \ref{lem10} allows us to further assume that $\xx\Ext_R^1(N, \oplus_{i\in I}Y_i)=0$, for any Gorenstein projective module $N$ and any family of $\MCM$ modules $\{Y_i\}_{i\in I}$.} We prove the result in two steps.\\ Step 1: We show that if $M/{\xx^2M}\neq 0$, then $M$ admits an indecomposable $\MCM$ direct summand. {Since $M$ is a Gorenstein projective $R$-module and so it belongs to $\X_R$, one may infer that $M$ is a weak balanced big $\CM$ module.
+So in view of Theorem \ref{prop8}(1), there is a non-zero pure monomorphism $\varphi:X\lrt M$, where $X$ is an indecomposable $\MCM$ module.
+As $X^*=\Hom_R(X, R)$ is a $\MCM$ $R$-module, $\xx\Ext_R^1(X^*, -)=0$.
+Now, by applying Lemma \ref{lem12}, we get that $\xx\Ext_R^1(M, X)=0$.
+Hence the argument given in the proof of Theorem \ref{prop8}(2), reveals that $\varphi$ is a split monomorphism.}\\ Step 2: We prove that $M/{\xx^2M}\neq 0$.
 Suppose for the contradiction that $M/{\xx^2M}=0$.
 Take a short exact sequence of $R$-modules; $0\lrt M\lrt F\lrt L\lrt 0$, in which $F$ is free and $L$ is Gorenstein projective.
-As $F/{\xx^2F}\neq 0$, we conclude that the same will be true for $L/{\xx^2L}$.
-By applying the same argument given above, one may infer that $L$ admits an indecomposable $\MCM$ direct summand.
-By virtue of Lemma \ref{lem14}, any indecomposable $\MCM$ direct summand of $L$ must be projective.
-Analogues to the proof of Theorem \ref{th7}, suppose that $\Sigma$ is the set of all pure submodules of $L$ which are direct sums of indecomposable projective direct summands of $L$.
-As we have seen, $\Sigma$ is non-empty.
-For any two objects $N, N'\in\Sigma$, we write $N\leq N'$ if and only if $N$ is a direct summand of $N'$ and the following diagram is commutative; where $i_N$ and $i_N'$ are inclusion maps (which are pure) and $i_{NN'}$ is the injection map.
-By Zorn's lemma one may find a pure submodule $Y=\oplus X_i$ of $L$ where each $X_i$ is an indecomposable projective direct summand of $L$ and $Y$ is maximal with respect to this property.
-Consider a pure exact sequence of $R$-modules; $\eta: 0\lrt Y\lrt L\lrt K\lrt 0$.
-Applying the same method given in the proof of Theorem \ref{th7}, yields that $K/{\xx^2K}=0$ and so $L/{\xx^2L}\cong Y/{\xx^2Y}$.
-In view of Lemma \ref{lem10}, $\xx\Ext_R^1(L, \oplus X_i)=0$, which guarantees the existence of an $R$-homomorphism $g:L\lrt Y$.
-Evidently, $g$ is an epimorphism, and so one may take a short exact sequence of $R$-modules; $0\lrt T\lrt L\lrt Y\lrt 0$.
-As $L/{\xx^2L}\cong Y/{\xx^2Y}$, we deduce that $T/{\xx^2T}=0$.
-Consider the following pull-back diagram;
+As $F/{\xx^2F}\neq 0$, we conclude that the same will be true for $L/{\xx^2L}$. {So, by Theorem \ref{th7}(1), there is a pure monomorphism $\varphi:Y=\oplus X_i\lrt L$, where each $X_i$ is an indecomposable $\MCM$ module, such that $\bar{\varphi}:Y/{\xx^2Y}\lrt L/{\xx^2L}$ is an isomorphism.
+It is evident that, $X_i\lrt Y\lrt L$, for any $i$, is also pure monomorphism.
+So, the argument given in the proof of step (1), indicates that these pure monomorphisms are split.} By virtue of Lemma \ref{lem14}, we can assume that any indecomposable $\MCM$ direct summand of $L$ is projective. {Consequently, each $X_i$, and then $Y,$ will be projective $R$-modules.} {Assume that $\rho:L/{\xx^2L}\lrt Y/{\xx^2Y}$ is the inverse of {$\bar{\varphi}$} .} Since $\xx\Ext_R^1(L, Y)=0$, one may find a morphism $g:L\lrt Y$ such that $g\otimes_{R} R/\xx R=\rho\otimes_{R} R/\xx R$.
+By Lemma \ref{re2}, $g$ is an epimorphism.
+Take a short exact sequence of $R$-modules, $0\lrt T\lrt L\st{g}\lrt Y\lrt 0$.
+As $g\otimes R/{\xx R}$ is an isomorphism {and by \cite[Proposition 1.1.5]{bh}, this sequence remains exact after applying the functor $-\otimes_R R/{\xx R}$,} we deduce that $T/{\xx T}=0$ and so, the same is true for $T/{\xx^2T}$, thanks to Lemma \ref{lem11}.
+Consider the following pull-back diagram; { { }} Since {$Y$ is projective, the short exact sequence $0\lrt F'\lrt F\lrt Y\lrt 0$} is split, {and then,} $F'$ will be a projective $R$-module.
+On the other hand, as $M/{\xx^2M}=0=T/{\xx^2T}$, one may infer that $F'/{\xx^2F'}=0$, implying that $F'=0$ and so the same is true for {$M$, which is a contradiction.The proof now is finished.} \end{proof}